matrix-org/matrix-spec-proposals/proposals/4230-animated-image-flag.md

 the image is animated or not.
 This SHOULD match whether the original image contains animation.
 Note that this will require clients probe the image file for animation.
-Simpler clients may, therefore, choose to not send this value at all, or always set it to false, meaning receiving clients are likley to render the image as non-animated.
+Simpler clients may, therefore, choose to not send this value at all, or always set it to false, meaning receiving clients are likely to render the image as non-animated.

 Example: